dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

      * e.g., a document can be about "Science," "Technology," and "Environment" at the same time.
      * an emotion can be both tagged and classified as 'fear' and 'sadness' for a particular input instance
      * on the street at a specific timestamp, there could be a car, a bus, and a pedestrian at the same time.
-* A problem can be both a multilabel and multiclass classification problem
+* A problem can be both a multilabel and multiclass classification task
      * example: collection of articles, and the goal is to classify them into both overarching topics (multiclass) and specific themes discussed in the articles (multilabel).
           * Multiclass Aspect: Classes for overarching topics: "Technology," "Health," "Science," and "Business"
           * Multilabel Aspect: Labels for specific themes: "Artificial Intelligence," "Marketing", "Climate Change," "Entrepreneurship" and "Mobile Technology"